Regional Council of Trentino-Alto Adige/Südtirol

-The Regional Council of Trentino-Alto Adige/Südtirol (Consiglio regionale del Trentino-Alto Adige; Regionalrat Trentino-Südtirol; Consei dla Region Trentin-Südtirol) is the legislative assembly of the autonomous region of Trentino-Alto Adige.
+The Regional Council of Trentino-Alto Adige/Südtirol (Consiglio regionale del Trentino-Alto Adige; Regionalrat Trentino-Südtirol; Consei dla Region Trentin-Südtirol) is the legislative assembly of the autonomous region of Trentino-Alto Adige/Südtirol.

 The assembly was elected for the first time in 1948.
 It meets alternately in Trento and Bolzano.

 Composition

-The Regional Council of Trentino-Alto Adige/Südtirol is composed of 35 members of the Provincial Council of Trento and of 35 members of the Provincial Council of Bolzano.
+The Regional Council of Trentino-Alto Adige/Südtirol is composed of 35 members of the Provincial Council of Trentino and of 35 members of the Landtag of South Tyrol.

 For the first half of the term the President of the Regional Council is elected among the members of the Italian-speaking group, for the second among those in the German language.
 Alternatively, a councillor belonging to the Ladin language group may be elected as President, with the consensus of the majority of the group that will have to renounce it.